 Although salinity affects shoot growth, its effect on reproductive processes is relatively more severe in chickpea.
-Genotypic tolerances, based on seed yield obtained under saline conditions, were related more to maintaining a large number of seeds and less to maintaining a high biomass production relative to a nonsaline control (Dhingra and Varghese, 1993; Vadez et al., 2007; Krishnamurthy et al., 2011).
+Genotypic tolerances, based on seed yield obtained under saline conditions, were related more to maintaining a large number of seeds and less to maintaining a high biomass production relative to a non-saline control (Dhingra et al., 1993; Vadez et al., 2007; Krishnamurthy et al., 2011).
 From the early development of flower meristems until the development of seeds in the pods, abiotic stresses can affect a number of processes.
 Abiotic stresses are known to affect meiosis during gamete production and male sterility appears to be more common than female gamete sterility (Saini, 1997).
-Flower production was decreased under drought in chickpea (Nayyar et al., 2005; Fang et al., 2010), or under heat stress in groundnut (Vara Prasad et al., 2000).
-Flower abortion was another cause for yield decrease under drought in a study that showed that cultivated chickpea aborted a larger number of flowers than wild germplasm (Nayyar et al., 2005), or in chickpea exposed to cold where plants produced flowers but failed to set pods (Clarke and
+Flower production was decreased under drought in chickpea (Nayar et al., 2005; Fang et al., 2010), or under heat stress in groundnut (Prasad et al., 2000).
+Flower abortion was another cause for yield decrease under drought in a study that showed that cultivated chickpea aborted a larger number of flowers than wild germplasm (Nayar et al., 2005), or in chickpea exposed to cold where plants produced flowers but failed to set pods (Clarke et al., 2004; Srinivasan et al., 1998).
+Pod abortion also was the key limitation to seed yield in chickpea exposed to drought stress (Behboudian et al., 2001; Leport et al., 1999; 2006; Fang et al., 2010).
+Finally, the duration and rate of seed filling can also explain yield variations under drought stress in chickpea (Davies et al., 1999).